NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 ##### Recommended Action

-I would recommend we choose one of these actions:
 1. Enable VVs on our versioned datasets, but leave the MVVs we have in place.
-Eventually replace the MVVs with the VVs as we refactor the ETLs they participate in.
+2. Eventually, replace the MVVs with the VVs as we refactor the ETLs they participate in.
-2. Do away with pushing data from publication to maintenance in this way.
+3. Explore doing away with pushing data from publication to maintenance in this way.
 The only data that actually needs to be on a maintenance dataset is directly-maintained data.
 These data pushes are likely for maintainers' reference, and could be related or joined to the maintained data in lookup tables that wouldn't require version editing to update.

-Beyond that choice, I recommend that we activate the versioned views for all versioned datasets after we upgrade the geodatabase, seeing as they usually on by default.

 #### Geometry